Olympia Dukakis: Personal life

 In 1962, Dukakis married fellow Manhattan stage actor Louis Zorich.
 Planning for a family, they moved out of the city in 1970 to settle in Montclair, New Jersey.
 It was there that they raised their three children: Christina, Peter, and Stefan.
 They had four grandchildren.

-In her 2003 autobiography, Ask Me Again Tomorrow: A Life in Progress, Dukakis describes the challenges she faced as a second-generation Greek-American in an area with anti-Greek ethnic bigotry, violence, and discrimination; difficulties with her mother and in other relationships; and battles with substances and chronic illness.
+In her 2003 autobiography, Ask Me Again Tomorrow: A Life in Progress, Dukakis describes the challenges she faced as a first-generation Greek-American in an area with anti-Greek ethnic bigotry, violence, and discrimination; difficulties with her mother and in other relationships; and battles with substances and chronic illness.

 She led an off-screen and off-stage active life.
 She taught acting for fifteen years at NYU and gave master classes for professional theatre universities, colleges, and companies across the country.
 She received the National Arts Club Medal of Honor.

 Dukakis became an adherent of Goddess worship, a feminist form of modern Paganism, during a production of The Trojan Women in 1982.
 From 1989, she was publicly outspoken about this and produced improvised stage performances based on the movement's mythology.
 For ten years, beginning in 1985, she studied with Indian mentor Srimata Gayatri Devi in the Vedanta school of Hindu philosophy.

 A strong advocate for women's rights and LGBT rights, including same-sex marriage, Dukakis embraced the roles of a trans landlady in Tales of the City, and a butch lesbian in Cloudburst.
 She was a figure on the lecture circuit discussing topics such as women living with chronic illness, life in the theater, the environment, and feminism.
 She has said,I recognize that the real pulse of life is transformation, yet I work in a world dominated by men and the things men value, where transformation is not the coinage.
 It's not even the language!